When you think of a punching bag, what’s the first martial art that pops into your head?

 Until you know how to use a punching bag properly, it’s a good idea to train with someone who does.
 Using the bag improperly is a recipe for disaster as you can easily break bones in your hands, wrists, or forearms.

-The best way to protect yourself is to not let your karate training go out the window.
-Remember, this is a karate bag training session.
+The best way to protect yourself is to not let your training go out the window.
+If you are a karate enthusiast, remember, this is a karate bag training session.
 You might be tempted to just start pounding away like a boxer with a new toy but that won’t be as effective for what you want to do.
 Boxing and karate are two different sports and practitioners use this same training tool a little differently.

 Execute each technique with the same precision and control you would use when training Kata or Kumite.
 Hit the bag with your whole body, not just your hand or foot (or whichever part of your body comes into contact with the bag).